dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 systems with hardware roots of trust), or where future checks on past authenticity play a role (e.g., digital signatures on legal documents).

-One approach to design quantum-resistant protocols, particularly during the transition period from traditional to post-quantum algorithms, is incorporating hybrid signatures schemes, which combine both traditional and post-quantum (or more generally next-generation) algorithms in one cryptographic scheme.
+The relative newness of many (although not all) post-quantum algorithms means that available and public cryptanalysis of such algorithms is significantly less than long-established counterparts.
+This applies to RSA and elliptic-curve based solutions, in both confidentiality and authenticity.
+This relative lesser degree of available analysis has drawn attention to hybrid algorithms, which combine both traditional and post-quantum (or more generally next-generation) algorithms in one cryptographic scheme.
+Hybrid algorithms offer increased assurance under the varying concerns of a quantum attacker and newness of post-quantum algorithms; namely, so long as one of the two component algorithms of the hybrid scheme holds, the confidentiality or authenticity offered by that scheme is maintained.

+Whether or not a hybrid algorithm is desired may depend on the use case and specific security threat model.
+In some cases, conservative users may not have complete trust in the post-quantum algorithm options available while also recognizing a need to start post-quantum transition.
+For some users, there may also be a desire to support a greater leeway time in transition, to avoid trusting solo post-quantum algorithms too early.
+Consequently, hybridization offers a potential solution, dependent on the specific threat model concerns of a user.

 Hybridization has been looked at for key encapsulation [HYBRIDKEM], and in an initial sense for digital signatures [HYBRIDSIG].
-Compared to key encapsulation, hybridization of digital signatures, where the verification tag may be expected to attest to both standard and post-quantum components, is subtler to design and implement due to the potential separability of the hybrid/dual signatures and the risk of downgrade/stripping attacks.
-There are also a range of requirements and properties that may be required from dual signatures, not all of which can be achieved at once.
+Compared to key encapsulation, hybridization of digital signatures, where the verification tag may be expected to attest to both standard and post-quantum components, s subtler to design and implement due to the potential separability of the hybrid/dual signatures and the risk of downgrade/stripping attacks.
+There are also a range of requirements and properties that may be required from hybrid signatures, not all of which can be achieved at once.

 This document focuses on explaining advantages and disadvantages of different hybrid signature scheme designs and different security goals for them.
 It is intended as a resource for designers and implementers of hybrid signature schemes to help them decide what properties they do and do not require from their scheme.
-It intentionally does not propose concrete hybrid signature combiners or instantiations thereof.
+It does not attemmpt to answer the question of whether or not a hybrid schemme is desirable for or should be used in a given case.
+It also intentionally does not propose concrete hybrid signature combiners or instantiations thereof.

 ## Revision history